2025–26 UC San Diego Tritons men's basketball team

-The 2025–26 UC San Diego Tritons men's basketball team represents University of California, San Diego in the 2025–26 NCAA Division I men's basketball season.
-The Tritons are led by 1st-year head coach Clint Allard and play their home games at LionTree Arena in La Jolla, California as members of the Big West Conference.
-This is the program’s second season eligible for NCAA postseason play after completing its four-year transition to Division I in the 2024–25 season.
+The 2025–26 UC San Diego Tritons men's basketball team represented University of California, San Diego in the 2025–26 NCAA Division I men's basketball season.
+The Tritons were led by 1st-year head coach Clint Allard and played their home games at LionTree Arena in La Jolla, California as members of the Big West Conference.
+This was the program's second season eligible for NCAA postseason play after completing its four-year transition to Division I in the 2024–25 season.

 Previous season

 The Tritons were in their first year of NCAA Division I postseason eligibility.
 They finished the 2024–25 season 30–5, 18–2 in Big West play to win the regular season championship.
 They defeated UC Santa Barbara in the semifinals of the Big West Tournament and won over UC Irvine to win the Big West championship and clinch the automatic bid to the NCAA Tournament.
 It marked UC San Diego's first NCAA D1 Tournament appearance.
 They were seeded as the No.12 seed in the South region, where they fell short to No.5 seed Michigan 65-68 in the first round.

 The Big West named Eric Olen as the conference’s coach of the year for the second time in a row.
 Senior Aniwaniwa Tait-Jones was selected on the All-Big West First Team alongside senior Tyler McGhie.
 Tait-Jones was also named Big West Player of the Year.
 Senior Hayden Gray was named Best Defensive Player as well as part of the All-Big West Second Team.
 Junior Chris Howell was named Best Hustle Player and redshirt junior Justin Rochelin was named Best Sixth Player.